SteveHindmarsh/CC.Input/README.md

 ## Installation
 	Install Visual Studio 2022 and clone this repository to your local disk.
 	Two browser instances will be running when the solution starts up.
- 	The database is hosted on your local SQLExpress which you can view using Visual Studio 2022 -> View -> SQLServer Object Explorer after it is created with the command below.
+ 	The database can be hosted on your local SQLExpress which you can view using Visual Studio 2022 -> View -> SQLServer Object Explorer after it is created with the command below.
  	Ensure both these projects are configured in Visual Studio 2022 as Multiple Startup Projects, right click the solution and select Configure Startup Projects.
     1. Blazor UI https://localhost:7027/
         PROJECT: CC.Input.UI.WebApp